avirkki/RVaadin/man/Installation_Ubuntu.md

 Installation instructions for Ubuntu 12.04.2
 ============================================

 These instructions show how to install the [Eclipse editor](http://www.eclipse.org/), [Apache Tomcat](http://tomcat.apache.org/) Web server, [Rserve](http://www.rforge.net/Rserve/) R server and the required Java libraries to a fresh installation of [Ubuntu 12.04.2 LTS Linux](http://www.ubuntu.com/download/desktop).
 Other editors (like Netbeans) can also be used, if desired.
 The installation procedure is analoguous in other operating systems.
-Optional steps are marked with *.
+Optional steps are marked with **[Optional]**.

 You need a basic understanding of [R](http://www.r-project.org/) and [Java](http://www.oracle.com/us/technologies/java/enterprise-edition/overview/index.html), and optionally the basics of Git to access the complete source from GitHub.